June 26, 2023

 TAGGING THE BORDER

-Of course, I my first mistake of this trip was assuming the directions I pulled off Google would actually get us to the trailhead.
+Of course, my first mistake of this trip was assuming the directions I pulled off Google would get us to the trailhead.
 This was not a good plan.
 Somewhere south of the tiny rural community of Ruch, my directions sent us up a dirt road that took a hairpin turn up a hill that was completely impassible by car.

 Once we finally found the dirt pull-out for the Stateline trailhead, we left our packs in the car, and the three of us – me, Poledork, and Keith – set off hiking southbound on the PCT to find the sign marking the border.
-The route followed a lovely downhill slant, and we giddily chatted to each other the entire 0.3 miles, releasing the pent up nervous energy of the 4-hour car ride out there.
+The route followed a lovely downhill slant, and we giddily chatted to each other the entire 0.3 miles, releasing the pent-up nervous energy of the 4-hour car ride out there.

 After signing our first official PCT trail register, Poledork and I grabbed some obligatory photos of the wooden sign marking the start of our adventure.
 Then, we wished the other hikers good luck and set off uphill to grab our packs from the car.
-It was time get the party started, for real!
+It was time to get the party started, for real!

 SNOW